-On September 13, 2023, the Commission issued an order granting the motion to excuse both DEP and the Public Staff witnesses from the evidentiary hearing; canceling the expert witness hearing; receiving into evidence all prefiled testimony, exhibits, and affidavits from the DEP and Public Staff witnesses; and directing that proposed orders be filed by October 19, 2023.
+On September 13, 2023, the Commission issued an order granting the motion to excuse all witnesses from the evidentiary hearing, canceling the expert witness hearing, receiving into evidence all pre-filed testimony, exhibits, and affidavits from the DEP and Public Staff witnesses, and directing that proposed orders be filed by October 19, 2023.

-On September 18, 2023, DEP filed the required affidavits of publication for the public notice in accordance with the Commission's June 30, 2023 Order.
+On September 18, 2023, DEP filed the required affidavits of publication for the public notice in accordance with the Commission's Scheduling Order.
 On October 19, 2023, DEP and the Public Staff filed a joint proposed order.

-Based upon the foregoing, including the testimony, exhibits, and affidavits of the parties' witnesses, the records in the North Carolina Renewable Energy Tracking System (NC-RETS), and the entire record in this proceeding, the Commission makes the following:
+Based upon the foregoing, the testimony, exhibits, and affidavits introduced into evidence, and the entire record in this proceeding, the Commission now makes the following: